 While I was volunteering in Thailand, I had the really unique opportunity of getting to attend a small meeting with Elder Holland as the main speaker.

 While you're living in another country, don't think that you won't have opportunities to continue growing your faith.
-If you're a member of the LDS church - know that it is a worldwide religion!
-There are ways to be involved in your church in every single country that ILP sends volunteers (even China).
+If you're a member of the Church of Jesus Christ of Latter-Day Saints, know that it is a worldwide religion!
+There are ways to be involved in your church in every single country that ILP sends volunteers.

 That's how I found out the Elder Holland was coming to Bangkok, Thailand.
 He was coming to speak to the missionaries and was holding a second meeting where the locals were also invited.
 The missionaries told us about it and everyone in the ward tried to tell us about it in their best English, those cute sweet members.